 - The main disadvantages of products with down insulation are slow-drying in case of wetness and high price.

 - A huge advantage of synthetics over down is waterproof.

-- Insulation does not absorb moisture, which means it and dries very quickly.
+- Insulation does not absorb moisture, which means it dries very quickly.